In this blog post, we look at average order value and explain why it’s a great way to measure your loyalty program effectiveness.

 For products people need to re-purchase, a loyalty program is an effective retention strategy that can increase order value and customer lifetime value.

-Not only this, but a loyalty program leads to greater advocacy for your brand and product and studies show that your loyal customers make up 70% of your customer base.
+Not only this, but a loyalty program leads to greater advocacy for your brand and product and studies show that 75% of companies see a return on their investment in a loyalty program.

 Your checkout is probably the most effective place to increase your average order value.
 This is because customers who have reached the checkout process are already invested in your product.